Nb-tst/glucose-to-weather/README.md

 4) [Discussion in Watchdrip repo](https://github.com/bigdigital/watchdrip/issues/6#)

+# For testing purposes only!
+Do not rely on this method for glucose monitoring or treatment decisions!

 # Proof of concept:
 Playing with @Sascha42 's application I've managed to display glucose values to an Amazfit 5 using xDrip, Gadgetbridge and a fake weather provider.